yaroslaff/s3v/README.md

 $ echo 3 > test.txt
 $ s3v cp test.txt s3://stg-objectlock/s3v/
 ```
-You can also give full target name like s3://stg-objectlock/s3v/test.txt. `s3://` prefix is optional ()
+You can also give full target name like s3://stg-objectlock/s3v/test.txt. `s3://` prefix is optional (s3 will try to guess what is local file and what is bucket name).

 ### List
 Now, list contents of s3v logical 'folder' (all objects with name starting with `s3v/`).
-If we give full name of object, ls will list all versions.
+In "ls" we see filename, last modification time, size of latest copy and number of versions in storage.
+If we give full name of object, ls will list all versions of this object.

 ```bash
 $ s3v ls stg-objectlock/s3v